MyUofMHealth Patient Portal FAQs

-- Receive a written response from a Michigan Medicine provider via your MyUofMHealth patient portal.
+- Receive a written response from a University of Michigan Health provider via your MyUofMHealth patient portal.

-Primary care E-Visits are responded to the same day if your E-Visit is submitted before noon, except holidays.
-Specialty care E-Visits are responded with within 72 business hours.
+Urgent Care E-Visits are responded to the same day if your E-Visit is submitted before noon, except holidays.
+Specialty care E-Visits are responded to within 72 business hours.

 - Advice on how to treat your common, non-urgent health condition at home